jmtornetta/extract-bookmarks/readme.md

 # instructions
-1. Run "exportAndExtractBookmarks.ps1" via PowerShell
+1. Run "exportAndExtractBookmarks.ps1" via PowerShell (right click menu)
 2. Find exported bookmark links in "bookmarks" folder in this directory.
 Optionally add this directory to your launcher index.
 3. Extra: Create a Windows Task Scheduler or cron job to run this on a schedule.